-Interest and investment income dropped by approximately \$44 million or 63 percent during the year due to a decrease in the average yield of City pooled investments from 41.4 percent to 2.77 percent, and to lower cash balances available for investment.
+Interest and investment income dropped by approximately \$44 million or 63 percent during the year due to a decrease in the average yield of City pooled investments from 4.14 percent to 2.77 percent, and to lower cash balances available for investment.
 Interest and investment income's proportion of overall revenues for governmental activities dropped from 2.5 percent in fiscal year 2002.
-Io one percent in 2003.
-In addition to the overall weakness in equity markets, because the City's investments are concentrated in Treasury Bills and Notes and other short-term instruments, the Federal Reserve's interest are use have significantly affected the City's investments with the City Treasury as of the end of the fiscal year for governmental activities were down by approximately 32 percent from fiscal year 2002, from over 51 billion 05714 million.
+It of percent in 2003.
+In addition to the overall weakness in equity markets, because the City's investments are concentrated in Treasury Bills and Notes and other short-term instruments, the Federal Reserve's interest are usual as of the end of the fiscal year for governmental activities were down by with the City Treasury as of the end of the fiscal year for governmental activities were down by approximately 32 percent from fiscal year 2002, from over 51 billion 05714 million.

 - Governmental activities' net assets have decreased in large part due to the use of reserves for budgetary purposes across all program areas.
-Fund balances in governmental funds decreased by \$366 million during fiscal year 2003.
-The majority of the City's governmental funds also had operating expenses in access of revenues during the fiscal year. - The continued weakness in the local and California economies during fiscal year 2003 kept revenues from most local arx sources either flat or decreasing from the prior year.
+Fund balances in governmental funds decreased by 3566 million during fiscal year 2003.
+The majority of the City's governmental funds also had operating expenses in excess of revenues during the fiscal year. - The continued weakness in the local and California economies during fiscal year 2003 kept revenues from most local arx sources either flat or decreasing from the prior year.
 Hotel, sales, business, and utility users taxes grew between one and two percent from the prior year, though at less than budgeted levels.
-Fees and service charges which fund governmental activities dropped by ten percent in the aggregate from the prior year. - Property tax revenue, which grew by more than ten percent in each of the last two fiscal years offseting weak or decreasing income from other sources, was flat in fiscal year 2003, decreasing by \$11 million or two percent in governmental activities.
+Fees and service charges which fund governmental activities dropped by ten percent in the aggregate from the prior year. - Property tax revenue, which grew by more than ten percent in each of the last two fiscal years offsetuing weak or decreasing income from other sources, wast lath in fiscal year 2005, decreasing by S11 million or two percent in governmental activities.
 San Francisco's real estate market has largely held its value with a consequent rise in the assessed value of property, and the City continues to improve its ability to issue supplemental tax bills within a shorter time period following the sale of a property.
-However, tax revenue from these gains is reduced in part in 2003 by a higher proportion of the tax roll, approximated suscement above is a billior.
-As a second the same tax bills within a shorter time period following the sale of a treast the City's estimated assessment appeals reserve is also higher. - In fiscal year 2003, in accordance with a Charter amendment, the City transferred its Parking and Traffic Department from governmental to business activities.
-As a result, approximately \$36.8 million in debt and \$28.9 million in capital assets were transferred from governmental to business activities. - Operating grants and contributions increased by \$28 million, or approximately four percent, largely related to increases in federal grants for health programs and federal funding for community development. - Governmental activities showed an increase in capital assets related to projects in the culture and recreation programs including completions at the Asian Art Museum, Moscone West Convention Center, parks and libraries which increased the value of facilities, improvements, and infrastructure, while reducing onsittericion in progress.
+However, tax revenue from these gains is reduced in part in 2003 by a higher proportion of the tax roll, approximately 18 percent as of June 30, being under appeal than in previous years.
+As a result the City's estimated assessment appeals reserve is also higher. - In fiscal year 2003, in accordance with a Charter amendment, the City transferred its Parking and Traffic Department from governmental to business activities.
+As a result, approximately \$36.8 million in debt and \$28.9 million in capital assets were transferred from governmental to business activities. - Operating grants and contributions increased by \$28 million, or approximately four percent, largely related to increases in federal grants for health programs and federal funding for community development. - Governmental activities showed an increase in capital assets related to projects in the culture and recreation programs including completions at the Asian Art Museum, Moscone West Convention Center, parks and libraries which increased the value of facilities, improvements, and infrastructure, while reducing onstruction in progress.